Privacy-preserving record linkage (PPRL) workshop - 3/4 June 2025

 On the second day, delegates will be asked to choose either Stream 1 or Stream 2:

-- Or they can select Stream 2, where there will be a mix of presentations by researchers and practitioners from organisations who are employing PPRL methods, followed by discussion sessions.
+• Or they can select Stream 2, where there will be a mix of presentations by researchers and practitioners from organisations who are employing PPRL methods.
+A detailed timetable for Stream 2 is to be confirmed.

 Delivery